-TORONTO, ON – On October 17, Humber College, Seneca College, Sheridan College and Ryerson University are joining hundreds of colleges and universities around the world and participating in the International Center for Academic Integrity’s (ICAI) third annual International Day of Action Against Contract Cheating.
+TORONTO, ON – Today, post-secondary institutions from across the GTA will mark the International Center for Academic Integrity’s (ICAI) fifth annual International Day of Action Against Contract Cheating.

-Contract Cheating is a form of academic dishonesty where students have academic work completed on their behalf, which they then submit for academic credit and/or advantage as if they had created it themselves.
-The goal of this day of action is to raise awareness around its existence and the threats it poses to educational systems.
-As many as 16-million people could be receiving fraudulent certifications on a yearly basis as a result of contract cheating.
+Contract cheating is a form of academic dishonesty where students have academic work completed on their behalf.
+They then submit for academic credit as if they had created it themselves.
+This day of action aims to raise awareness of contract cheating and its threat to educational systems.
+As many as 16 million people globally could be receiving fraudulent certifications yearly due to contract cheating.

-“Contract Cheating is a growing threat to the quality and integrity of education at post-secondary institutions around the world,” says Jennie Miron, professor, Bachelor of Nursing, Humber College, School of Health Sciences.
+“Contract cheating is a growing threat to the quality and integrity of education at post-secondary institutions around the world,” says Jennie Miron, professor, Humber College and chair of the Academic Integrity Council of Ontario (AICO).
 “This day is an opportunity for colleges and universities to speak to students with a unified voice and work together to defeat the contract cheating industry.
-Ultimately, we want to encourage students to take pride in their own work and to excel with integrity.”
+Ultimately, we want to encourage students to take pride in their work and to excel with integrity.”

 For more information, please contact: